BrandonTsai/study-notes/02_GO/index.md

 - Introduction to goroutines and concurrency
 - Synchronization with channels and mutexes

+11: Module and Package Management

-11: Error Handling and Panic Recovery
+12: Error Handling and Panic Recovery
 - Handling errors with the error type
 - Recovering from panics with defer and recover
 - Error Handling Best Practices
   - Effective error handling strategies in Go
   - Using the errors package and error wrapping

-12: Logging and Debugging
+13: Logging and Debugging
 - Logging techniques in Go
 - Debugging and troubleshooting Go code

-13: Module and Package Management

 14: File I/O and Serialization
 - Reading from and writing to files
-- JSON and XML serialization/deserialization
+- YAML, JSON and XML serialization/deserialization

+15: Go Template
+- Parse files as Go templates
-- Go Template
+- Include Template file in your go binary

-15: Improve Code Quality
+16: Improve Code Quality
 - Writing unit tests in Go
 - Profiling and benchmarking code
 - Security checking tool

+17: Interacting with Databases
+- Connecting to databases in Go
+- Executing queries and working with results

-Working with RESTful APIs
+18: Working with RESTful APIs
 - Making HTTP requests with the net/http package
 - Parsing JSON responses

-Interacting with Databases
+19: Best Practices and Performance Optimization
-- Connecting to databases in Go
+- Writing idiomatic and efficient Go code
-- Executing queries and working with results
+- Performance profiling and optimization techniques

-Deploying Go Applications
+20: Deploying Go Applications
 - Building and packaging Go applications
+- Host Private Go repo on Nexus
 - Containerization and deployment strategies

-Best Practices and Performance Optimization
-- Writing idiomatic and efficient Go code
-- Performance profiling and optimization techniques
+- CICD with Tekton